Rugeley: Future

 Rugeley suffered an increase in unemployment when Lea Hall Colliery closed in 1990.
 Following many years of demolition and regeneration, a number of large industrial units have been built on the Towers Business Park, a brownfield site situated on the former ground of the colliery.
 In August 2011, Amazon.co.uk opened a 700,000 sq ft fulfillment centre on the Towers Park, creating between 700 and 900 full-time jobs as well as generating a large pool of seasonal work around Christmas.
+In June 2023 the closure of the Towers Park Amazon fulfillment centre was announced, following the opening of a new centre in Sutton Coldfield.

 Rugeley's future looks set to benefit from the recent closure and demolition of the power station.
 The Brownfields site will be developed.
 This development has been earmarked to include 2,300 new homes as well as housing for the elderly.
-There will be a new All through school; the first in Staffordshire, which will accommodate 1,400 pupils.
+There will be a new all-through school, the first in Staffordshire, which will accommodate 1,400 pupils.
 There will be over 12 acres used for employment as well as a riverside country park and a new water sports leisure facility at the Borrow Pit Lake.
-There will also be added commercial development to the area.
+There will also be commercial development in the area.
 This new development will be a massive boost to the area and the whole new development will be low carbon.